-- the presence and pricing on any generic version of Vascepa on the market; - the perceived efficacy and safety of Vascepa by prescribing healthcare professionals, as compared to no treatment and as compared to alternative treatments in various at-risk patient populations; - peer review of different elements of REDUCE-IT results over time; - continued review and analysis of the results of REDUCE-IT by regulatory authorities internationally; - our ability to offer Vascepa for sale at competitive prices; - convenience and ease of administration compared to alternative treatments; - the willingness of the target patient population to try new therapies and of physicians to prescribe these therapies; - the scope, effectiveness and strength of product education, marketing and distribution support, including our sales and marketing team; - publicity concerning Vascepa or competing products; - our ability to continually promote Vascepa in the United States consistent with and outside of FDA-approved labeling and the related perception thereof; - sufficient third-party coverage or reimbursement for Vascepa and its prescribe uses, on-label and off-label; - natural disasters, including pandemics such as the recent outbreak of coronavirus, and political unrest that could inhibit our ability to promote Vascepa regionally and can negatively affect product demand by creating obstacles for patients to seek treatment and fill prescriptions; - new policies or laws affecting Vascepa sales, such as state and federal efforts to affect drug pricing and provide or remove healthcare coverage that includes reimbursement for prescription drugs; and - the actual and perceived efficacy of the product and the prevalence and severity of any side effects and warnings in Vascepa's approved labeling internationally.
+- the impact of and outcome of pending patent litigation appeal efforts; - the commercialization and pricing of any generic version of VASCEPA; - the perceived efficacy and safety of VASCEPA by prescribing healthcare professionals and patients, as compared to no treatment and as compared to alternative treatments in various at-risk patient populations; - peer review of different elements of REDUCE-IT results over time; - continued review and analysis of the results of REDUCE-IT by regulatory authorities internationally; - our ability to offer VASCEPA for sale at competitive prices; - convenience and ease of administration compared to alternative treatments; - the willingness of the target patient population to try new therapies and of physicians to prescribe these therapies; - the scope, effectiveness and strength of product education, marketing and distribution support, including our sales and marketing team; - publicity concerning VASCEPA or competing products; - our ability to continually promote VASCEPA in the United States consistent with and outside of FDA-approved labeling and the related perception thereof; - sufficient third-party coverage or reimbursement for VASCEPA and its prescribe uses, on-label and off-label; - natural disasters, including pandemics such as the recent outbreak of coronavirus, and political unrest that could inhibit our ability to promote VASCEPA regionally and can negatively affect product demand by creating obstacles for patients to seek treatment and fill prescriptions;

+- new policies or laws affecting VASCEPA sales, such as state and federal efforts to affect drug pricing and provide or remove healthcare coverage that includes reimbursement for prescription drugs; and - the actual and perceived efficacy of the product and the prevalence and severity of any side effects and warnings in VASCEPA's approved labeling internationally.

-For example, two major factors that affect market use of prescription drugs are their perceived cost-effectiveness and the breadth of their use among different patient populations, on label and off-label.
-In October 2019, the Institute for Clinical and Economic Review, or ICER, released its final evidence report regarding clinical effectiveness and economic impacts on Vascepa.
-The conclusion from the report is that Vascepa easily met even the most stringent "commonly cited thresholds for cost-effectiveness and therefore represent(s) a high long-term value for money," based on the organization's value assessment framework.
-As part of the public meeting held by ICER analyzing REDUCE-IT data, the ICER review committee discussed whether, based on REDUCE-IT, Vascepa should be considered for use in patients as an add-on to statin therapy generally, and not just in patients with persistent elevated triglyceride levels after statin therapy, which ICER defined as triglyceride levels of at least 135 mg/dL.
+For example, two major factors that affect market use of prescription drugs are their perceived cost-effectiveness and the breadth of their use among different patient populations, both on label and off-label.
+In October 2019, the Institute for Clinical and Economic Review, or ICER, released its final evidence report regarding clinical effectiveness and economic impacts on VASCEPA.
+The conclusion from the report is that VASCEPA easily met even the most stringent "commonly cited thresholds for cost-effectiveness and therefore represent(s) a high long-term value for money," based on the organization's value assessment framework.
+As part of the public meeting held by ICER analyzing REDUCE-IT data, the ICER review committee discussed whether, based on REDUCE-IT, VASCEPA should be considered for use in patients as an add-on to statin therapy generally, and not just in patients with persistent elevated triglyceride levels after statin therapy, which ICER defined as triglyceride levels of at least 135 mg/dL.
 Use as an add-on to statin therapy generally represents a larger patient population than studied in REDUCE-IT and larger than covered by FDA-approved labeling.
-By contrast, FDA-approved labeling for Vascepa reflects limitations such as use in patients with persistent elevated triglyceride levels defined as triglyceride levels of at least 150 mg/dL after statin therapy and specific criteria designed to ensure the patient populations approved for use had sufficiently high degrees of CV risk.
+By contrast, FDA-approved labeling for VASCEPA reflects limitations such as use in patients with persistent elevated triglyceride levels defined as triglyceride levels of at least 150 mg/dL after statin therapy and specific criteria designed to ensure the patient populations approved for use had sufficiently high degrees of CV risk.
 While the clinical judgment of prescribing physicians is the most important factor that determines the breadth of a drug's use in the United States and often results in prescriptions in patient populations that go beyond FDA labeling, FDA-approved labeling that is more closely tied to the patient population studied in a clinical trial could limit use generally and by making reimbursement more difficult.